syndesisio/syndesis/design-proposals/002-filter-data.md

 }]
 ```

-The example is simplified in so far as the value to the "rules" field for step with id "1" must be enterd as a single line string with newlines replaced by "\n" since the value of a property is currently only allowed to be a string.
+The example is simplified in so far as the value to the "rules" field for step with id "1" must be entered as a single line string with newlines replaced by "\n" since the value of a property is currently only allowed to be a string.

 If switching to JPA it is recommended to use a more typed approach which `FilterStep` being a subclass of `Step` and having the relation to "filter rules" and "filter statements" in seperate tables, which are linked together.